Skip to content

 if not args.four_k_resolution:

-cam_rgb.setIspScale(1, 2) # downscale 4K to 1080p HQ frames (1920x1080 px)
+cam_rgb.setIspScale(1, 2) # downscale 4K to 1080p resolution -> HQ frames

-cam_rgb.setPreviewSize(320, 320) # downscaled LQ frames for model input
+cam_rgb.setPreviewSize(320, 320) # downscale frames for model input -> LQ frames

-cam_rgb.setPreviewKeepAspectRatio(False) # "squeeze" frames (16:9) to square (1:1)
+cam_rgb.setPreviewKeepAspectRatio(False) # stretch frames (16:9) to square (1:1) for model input

 cam_rgb.setInterleaved(False) # planar layout